 There is are no additional charges for use of the process room facilities and/or stone graining.

 While APW’s Print Studio Access Program fees have not increased for more than 25 years, APW recognises that the new fee structure for 2021 may present challenges for our community of Artists.

 To address this need, APW has established a New Scholarship scheme to provide ‘Program Fee’ assistance.

 During COVID lockdown, APW received a number of donations from our generous community of supporters.
 While these donations were not specifically designated for support of the APW Print Studio Access Program, APW has decided to use these special funds to support a New Scholarship program.

 These Scholarships will provide ‘Program Fee’ subsidies to assist Artists who might otherwise not be able to afford to participate in the APW Print Studio Access Program.

-The open call for applications from Artists for this Scholarship program has now closed for 2021.
-Applications for 2021 closed Friday 30 April 2021.
+The open call for applications from Artists for this Scholarship program has closed for 2021.

 Workstations are clearly delineated to assist with social distancing.
 You are expected (as much as possible) to stay within your designated Workstation area.
 All your personal belongings (bags, folders, materials, and any tools that you bring with you) must be kept within your Workstation.